Chibcha Linguistic Studies 2001-2002, Volume XX-XXI

 Last updated: Language / Culture

 The Gnäbere language, traditionally known as guaymi, and recently as novere, novere, movere, ngäbe, ngöbe, ngäbére, is spoken in the cantons of Buenos Aires, Golfito, Coto Brus and Corredores, province of Puntarenas.
-According to the 2011 National Population Census, the language is 77.7% (about 2,838) of the population living in the territories.
+According to the 2011 National Population Census, the language is 77.7 per cent (about 2,838) of the population living in the official territories.
+In Panama it is the largest original population and the language has a

 Buglere / Bocotá